CONFERENCE GENERAL ASSEMBLY**

 Christians Under Pressure: The Weight of the Current Conditions in the Middle East

 Unrest throughout the Middle East, in the form of extremism and civil unrest, has placed the lives of ordinary people in extraordinary danger.
 Arab Christians and other religious minorities are indigenous to the Middle East and are essential elements of the region’s cultural, religious, historical, and national fabric.
 Without this indigenous presence there, the Middle East and the future will be terribly impoverished.
-Panelists will discuss the past and current status of Middle Eastern Christians and other religious minorities, specifically in Syria and Iraq, and ways that we can help to alleviate the weight of their duress through the support and participation in different initiatives, such as the Muslim Christian Coalition.
+Panelists will discuss the past and current status of Middle Eastern Christians and other religious minorities, specifically in Syria and Iraq, and ways that we can help to alleviate the weight of their duress through support of and participation in different initiatives.

 HCEF Audiovisual Presentation

-Keynote Speaker: His Eminence The Most Reverend Metropolitan Joseph, Archbishop of New York and all of North America of the Antiochian Orthodox Christian Archdiocese of North America
+Keynote Speaker: His Eminence The Most Reverend Metropolitan Joseph, Archbishop of New York and all of North America, Antiochian Orthodox Christian Archdiocese of North America

 His Eminence Metropolitan Joseph, embodying strong spiritual, ascetical, cultural, and intellectual traits, is an ardent advocate for human rights, social justice, and peace throughout the Middle East.
 The Antiochian Church of North America is home to a majority of Arab Christians- Syrian, Lebanese, and Palestinian.
 In his keynote address, His Eminence will share the important steps needed and tremendous advances being made for improving the climate for Christians in the Middle East.